therealcooperpark/D2_weapon_predictions/README.md

   This is my attempt at building a Machine Learning model to accurately predict the archetype of a weapon from Destiny 2 given its characteristics.

-  There are 4 models currently being tested including:
+  There are 2 models currently being tested, including:

   - Stats only
-  - Stats + Element type
   - Stats + Ammo type
-  - Stats + Ammo type + Element type

-  These models are tested against the weapon type and the weapon type + frame type (8 predictions)
+  These models will be tested against the weapon type and the weapon type + frame type (8 predictions)

   All data is pulled from Destiny's API via the great work by [altbdoor](https://altbdoor.github.io/d2-api-human/)!